abanti07/dmoney-api-automation/README.md

 # dmoney-api-automation by postman and newman

 ## About this project:
-### dmoney is a demo financial related project where fake money can be transferred.In this project,I have automate the dmoney API using postman and newman.Here I have covered following tasks as create user,login,user list,transactions(deposit,payment,withdraw) and check balance & statement.
+### dmoney is a demo financial related project where fake money can be transferred.In this project,I have automated the dmoney API using postman and newman.Here I have covered following tasks as create user,login,user list,transactions(deposit,payment,withdraw) and check balance & statement.

 ## Tools and technology used:
 - POSTMAN